heimrichhannot/contao-pwa-bundle/README.md

 ### First Steps
 1. Your page template (typically `fe_page.html5`) must support [Head Bundle](https://github.com/heimrichhannot/contao-head-bundle).
 This means it must output at least `$this->meta()` in head section.
 See [Head Bundle readme](https://github.com/heimrichhannot/contao-head-bundle/blob/master/README.md) for more information
-1. _Only for encore bundle users:_ Add `contao-pwa-bundle` as active entry to the page root(s), where you want  to enable PWA
 1. If you want to use push notifications, add vapid keys to your config (see [Setup -> Vapidkeys](#push-notifications))
 1. Create an PWA Configuration(Backend -> System -> PWA Configuration)
 1. Add the configuration to a page root (in page settings you find a new section "Progressive Web App", select yes and choose your configuration)